imathew/blog/content/posts/2025-12-19-favourite-songs-of-2025.md

 ### Exceptions? ###

 _The Space Between_ sees Hannah Frances doing something on guitar that I don't understand but I really love, a careful discordance that reminds me of Stephen Sondheim in the way it evokes a feeling, taking you towards a resolution but never quite getting there.
-It will be polarising, but I think it's beautiful, and played it on repeat for a few days.
+It will be polarising, but I think it's beautiful, and I played it on repeat for a few days.

 _One Tiny Flower_ is long, repetitive, and folksy (I think, I don't know genres).
 Not a description that would usually draw me in, but it speaks to me.
 In times of stress this year I loved to put it on and chill the fuck out.
 Thanks, Jeff.